Written by Ben Goodey | 15th August 2025

 You may also find that LLMs are hallucinating something entirely.
 This can’t be fixed by updating or removing a source.
 This often happens because they didn’t find an answer in any sources.

-We recommend you start building a content roadmap with new topics to cover, directly answering those key questions your target buyer has.
+Start building a content roadmap with new topics to cover, directly answering those key questions your target buyer has.

 These can be hosted on your blog or help center, and serve dual purposes: for branded GEO and as helpful sales material.